minima-global/emh/docs/specification.md

 To meet the [functional requirements](#functional-requirements), above, the EMH should implement the following:

+### Daemon

+The EMH should run as a single-user system daemon that interfaces with `minima.jar` and calls URL-based endpoints.

 ### MiniDapp

-The EMH must be deployable to both mobile and server environments, so it must run as a MiniDapp.
+The EMH must be deployable to both server and mobile environments, so it must be a MiniDapp.

 ### Database

-The EMH will make use of `Minima.sql`, therefore abstracting away from a specific database implementation.
+The EMH will make use of `Minima.sql` to `create` tables and `insert` rows in those tables, therefore abstracting away from a specific database implementation.

 #### Database Design